Jonastjenix/ts-node-iptc/README.md

 # ts-node-iptc

-This module is based on the node-iptc: https://github.com/derekbaron/node-iptc
+This module is based on the node-iptc: https://github.com/derekbaron/node-iptc The reason of this module is that node-iptc did not accept pull requests and does not have typescript type definitions available.

 This module extracts IPTC information from JPEG files.
 IPTC is (mostly non-technical) structured metadata about the image with fields like creator/artist, copyright, keywords, category, etc.